 If you have a hero product, single it out and feature it on its own display unit – let it make an impact.
 Consider a product demo; a well-timed demonstration can be extremely effective in stopping traffic, engaging prospects and leaving a lasting impression.

-If you do have a lot of smaller to medium items to showcase, they can still benefit from a simple minimalist approach.
+If you do have a lot of smaller to medium items to showcase, you can still benefit from a simple minimalist approach.
 Group a few related products together by framing them or using a specific product prop.
 Staggered risers can also give order to varied merchandise.
 Draw attention or to highlight your product’s functional appearance with LED illuminated shelving.

-Consider showcasing your items in video on a screen or using graphics rather than trying to have every single product on display.
-Or wall mount and label smaller products putting them at eye level.
+Consider showcasing your items in video on a screen or using graphics rather than trying to have every single product on display, or wall mount and label smaller products putting them at eye level.

 Most importantly make sure your exhibition stand is functional for your purpose.
 Design something specifically to showcase your product and your brand.
 Establishing an orderly and engaging exhibition space with a focus on eye catching design will help to create an emotive connection between your trade show visitor and your products.